potatoguy32/MyVirtualBrainOnline/AWS Solutions Architect Associate/Networking.md

 ## NAT Gateway & Instance

-- Needed to connect to the public internet from your private subnets.
+- Needed to connect private resources to public internet or other AWS resources without exposing their private IP address.
 - There are two different types.
 - **NAT Instance** — managed by the user with no default auto-scaling.
 - **NAT Gateway** — AWS Managed, scales based on demand, fewer administrations required, and higher availability compared to the NAT Instance.